ThomasJames/Flood_Planning_P/README.md

 4. The shortest path along the ITN is determined using Naismith’s rule.

-5. Plots a background map 10km x 10km of the surrounding area.
+5. Plots a background map 10km x 10km of the surrounding area - Gives the user an on screen display of their location.